semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 @## Color usage

-- Use [chart palette](/data-display/chart-palette/) and follow the the recommendations it has.
+- Use [color palette](/data-display/color-palette/) and follow the the recommendations it has.
 - **You can color the histogram bars in different colors when this can be useful for easier reading of the chart.** But use it carefully. _For example, you need to highlight a certain gradation of ranges.
 In this case, you can choose the appropriate colors from the chart palette._

 ![colors in histogram](static/color-yes-no.png)